openshift/enhancements/enhancements/machine-api/external-remediations.md

 create a new one.
 This isn't the best remediation strategy in all environments.

 There is already a mechanism to provide an alternative, external remediation strategy, by adding an annotation to the `MachineHealthCheck` and then to `Machine`s.
-However, this is isn't very maintainable.
+However, this is isn't very maintainable and diverges from upstream.

 With this enhancement we propose a better, future-proof mechanism, that aligns us with the mechanism implemented upstream.
 This proposal is a backport of parts of the upstream machine healthcheck proposal [0], which